sciZer0/7/v/README.md

 POS Consensus: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing a small part of their stake — in the event of automatic stake-slashing.
 Greed-Driven Consensus.

 New Consensus: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing a huge flow of tokens/stakes for years — in the event of automatic dropping from the list.
-A lot bigger incentives to work honestly.
+Much bigger incentives to work honestly.
 Huge-Greed-Driven Consensus.<br><br>

 **Old Consensus:**<br>